tm4gic/Capstone_STCK_sentiment/README.md

 ### Web Scraping

-The body of artciles were obtained from webscraping using beautiful soup.
+The body of articles were obtained from webscraping using beautiful soup.

 ### Data Processing